Moonshine-IDE/GenesisFeathersDemo/README.md

 `> openfl build ios -Dteamid={yourteamid}`

-Notes:
-- The minimum supported iOS SDK version is 12
-- iOS SDK Version 16 (and above) no longer supports the armv7 architecture, so it has been disabled in the project config file

 #### Create iOS Payload (IPA)

 By default, OpenFL generates an *.app* file after a successful iOS build.
 To generate the *.ipa* file that you can copy to your iOS device, use the `createpayload` build parameter:

 `> openfl build ios -Dteamid={yourteamid} -Dcreatepayload`

 > **Important**: You can only copy and install the generated IPA on your device if [Developer Mode](https://stackoverflow.com/questions/73733701/how-to-enable-developer-mode-in-ios-16-0) is enabled.
-Needless to say, enabling Developer Mode is a potentially unsafe procedure.
+Needless to say, enabling Developer Mode on your device is a potentially unsafe procedure.

+#### Notes

+- The minimum supported iOS SDK version is 12
+- iOS SDK Version 16 (and above) no longer supports the armv7 architecture, so it has been disabled in the project config file

 ## Optional Build Parameters